instructure/aws_dcos_terraform/README.md

 requires that you use a docker setup where the host can properly use volumes in arbitary locations.
 On OSX, this means using either Docker For Mac of dinghy, on linux, it should just work

-### ECR Lambda
-While ECR and lambda is not a hard requirement for DC/OS, deploying any apps pretty much requires some private docker repo and getting credentials to a place where mesos can download them (using URIs).
-This function is written as a nodejs module and requires npm to install a few packages in order to to build a tarball